macnick/100-days-of-code/log.md

 ## Day 84: June 24, 2019

 **Today's Progress**: #R5D84 Back to NYT clone.
 Did some detail work although I believe nobody will notice it.
-We have still many things to fix.  :@ #Codewars:"" #100DaysOfCode #javascript #React #freeCodeCamp
+We have still many things to fix.  :@ #Codewars:"Sum Strings as Numbers" #100DaysOfCode #javascript #React #freeCodeCamp

 **Thoughts:** Rank 609 @ Codewars, 42399 @ Hackerrank 62209 @ Leetcode - 8 hours of study.
 Goals: Be the best a Microverse 2. finish React book, 3.
 Do the FCC projects, ongoing: update my CV.